Singular reduction modules of differential equations: Singularity of reduction modules and order of reduced equations

 The properties of ultra-singular modules of vector fields as reduction modules are obvious.
+The selection of ansatzes is not needed for them.

 \begin{proposition} 1) Any $p$-dimensional module~$Q$ of vector fields ($0<p\leqslant n$) which is ultra-singular for a differential equation~$\mathcal L$ is a reduction module of this equation.
 An ansatz constructed with~$Q$ reduces~$\mathcal L$ to the identity.
-Therefore, the family of $Q$-invariant solutions of~$\mathcal L$ is parameterized by an arbitrary function of $n-p$ $Q$-invariant variables.
+Therefore, the family of $Q$-invariant solutions of~$\mathcal L$ is parameterized by an arbitrary smooth function of $n-p$ $Q$-invariant variables.

-2) If $Q$ is a $p$-dimensional module of vector fields and the family of $Q$-invariant solutions of~$\mathcal L$ is parameterized by an arbitrary function of $n-p$ $Q$-invariant variables then $Q$ is an ultra-singular module of vector fields for~$\mathcal L$. \end{proposition}
+2) If $Q$ is a $p$-dimensional involutive module of vector fields and the family of $Q$-invariant solutions of~$\mathcal L$ is parameterized by an arbitrary smooth function of $n-p$ $Q$-invariant variables, then $Q$ is an ultra-singular module for~$\mathcal L$. \end{proposition}